We have compiled a list of frequently asked questions which we hope will be helpful to you.

 What if I need to go back to the car, can I re-enter the Park?

 If you need to leave the Park and re-enter on the same day please stamp your hand clearly with our Drusillas hand stamp situated at the exit gate.
-To re-enter the Park please go to our Admission Kiosks and show the clear, black stamp on your hand.
+To re-enter the Park please go to our Admission Gates and show the clear, black stamp on your hand.

 Can I get cash at Drusillas?

-What is a Drusillas Club Member?
+What is a Drusillas Annual Member?

 Are there rides at Drusillas?